 - Drive with your hands in the 10 and 2 o’clock position, giving you the maximum control of your vehicle.
 If you’re forced to make a quick maneuver, having control of your vehicle immediately could help you avoid an Oregon car crash.

 - Be aware of your car’s limits, and keep your vehicle in good shape.
 If you own a minivan, don’t drive it like a sports car.
 (And if you own a sports car, don’t drive it too much like a sports car!)
 Know how your car reacts in certain situations, like how sensitive the brakes are.

-The Portland car accident attorneys at Shulman DuBois LLC represent victims who have been injured in an Oregon car crash.
+The Portland car accident attorneys at DuBois Law Group represent victims who have been injured in an Oregon car crash.
 Contact us today to find out how we can help you recover compensation for any injuries you have suffered in a car accident in Oregon.